Canonicity of the Bible

 Five Facts Concerning the Credibility of the New Testament Books

 - The writers were competent.
 They were qualified to witness and teach divine truth.
 Most of them were eye witnesses and those who were not eye witnesses were intimately involved with one of them who were.

 - Their writings agree with each other.
-The Gospels can be put together and Acts is the historic backgrounds for most of Paul’s writing.
+The gospels can be put together and Acts is the historic background for most of Paul’s writing.
 Some have tried to infer that James and Paul stood in contradiction in their writings, but they merely stood back to back fighting opposite foes.

 - Their accounts agree with history and experience.
 There were many accounts to contemporary history in the New Testament.
 As an example, Quirinius was governor of Syria (Luke 2:2).
 There is no evidence that the Bible contradicts one fact of history.

 - Miracles also attest to the credibility of New Testament writers.
 The scriptures were birthed in the miraculous.
 Jesus “presented Himself alive after His suffering by many infallible proofs” (Acts 1:3).

 The Apostles were promised that “These signs will follow those who believe” and “they went out and preached everywhere, the Lord working with them and confirming the Word signs following” (Mark 16:17, Mark 16:20).

 “God also bearing them witness, both with signs and wonders, and with divers miracles, and gifts of the Holy Ghost” (Hebrews 2:4).
 Paul ministered with “Mighty signs and wonders by the power of the Spirit of God” (Romans 15:19).